 German schools represent more than just an opportunity for your child to learn a second language and experience a foreign culture.
-Enrolling your child in a German school can aid in the integration of both the child and the parents in the community.
-What’s more, the public education system is government-subsidized and is therefore tuition-free.
+Enrolling your child in a German school can help integration of both the child and you into the community.
+What’s more, the public education System is tuition free.

+Germany has an excellent network of pre-schools … after all, the idea of the kindergarten first arose here, invented by German educator Friedrich Fröbel in 1840.
 Kindergarten starts as early as age three and continues until age five.
 It is not a part of the regular public school system and so is not free.
 Tuition is often based on income, though fees are usually not expensive.
 Kindergarten in Germany stresses a child’s social development and concentrates on structured play, arts and crafts, music and coordination skills.
-Children are not taught “learning ready” skills such as phonics, the alphabet and counting.
+Children are not taught “learning ready” skills such as the alphabet and counting.
 Kindergartens are often run by churches, social organizations, or private companies.
-In some locations in the Rhein-Main region, there is an acute shortage of kindergarten places.

-All children from the ages of six through nine years must attend a primary school (Grundschule).
-Here they are taught basic skills like reading, writing and math, as well as local history, geography and biology.
+All children aged 6-10 must attend a primary school (Grundschule).
+Here they are taught basic skills like reading, writing and arithmetic, as well as local history, geography and biology.
 In contrast to some other countries, students also have religion classes.
 In addition to their homeroom teacher, they have separate teachers for music and sports.
 Students are assigned up to 30-60 minutes of homework daily.

-The lowest track in the German education system is the general school (Hauptschule).
-It starts with the fifth grade and goes through to the ninth grade.
-A Hauptschule is a school where students prepare for occupations that require vocational training.
-They also continue learning basic subjects, as well as English.
-After a student completes the Hauptschule, he or she can go on to a vocational school, which usually lasts about two years.
+The lowest track in the German education System is the general school (Hauptschule).
+It Starts with the fifth grade and goes through to the ninth grade.
+A Hauptschule is a school where students prepare for occupations that require vocational training and continue learning basic subjects, as well as English.
+After a student completes the Hauptschule, he or she can go on to a vocational college, which usually lasts about two years.

-A Realschule is more advanced than the Hauptschule.
-Here, students learn the basic subjects that will prepare them for a mid-level job in business or a technical trade.
-If a student has performed well in the Realschule, he or she can also transfer to the Gymnasium.
+A Realschule is more advanced than a Hauptschule.
+Here students learn the basic subjects that will prepare them for a mid-level job in business or a technical trade.
+If a student has performed well at a Realschule, he or she can also transfer to a Gymnasium.

-The comprehensive school (Gesamtschule) combines the Gymnasium, Realschule and Hauptschule.
+The comprehensive school (Gesamtschule) combines all three high school types.
 First introduced in the 1960s, this type of school allows students to switch between different tracks without changing buildings.